 It’s one of those horrifically dangerous 2.5×2.5×2.5 cm mini-cube singe port 1 A USB chargers.
 There were scorch marks on the base of the case.
 The circuit was very simple, a simplified SMPS on two small PCBs… which held into the cube casing with white silicone/glue – scratch that away and it is easy to extract the pair of PCBs

-Whilst looking into the XTAR battery chargers, I came across the XTAR EU4, which offers QC3.0, 2 x USB 2.4A and USB C (PD) ports… although the QC and PD capability is a bit limited (i.e. QC has no 20V capability, and PD current is limited to 20V 2.25A (45W)), but not by much…
+Whilst looking into the XTAR battery chargers, I came across the XTAR EU4, which offers QC3.0, 2 x USB 2.4A and USB C (PD) ports… and although the QC and PD capability is a bit limited, it’s not by much (i.e. QC 3.0 does not have 20V capability, and PD current is limited to 20V 2.25A (45W))…

 Looking for an internal 2.5″ 2TB HDD for your MacBook, or MacBook Pro?
 The cheapest option is to get a Seagate Backup Slim (STDR200020x where x=0/1/2/3) USB external disk and rip its guts out.
 It is the only 9.5 mm high, 2.5″ 2TB internal disk on the market (or was in 2015), and I believe that it still is – even in late 2017.